cdot/HSAC/Compressor.md

 The parameters controlling this calculation can be set up in the configuration dialog.
 Temperature and humidity are either read from sensors or manually entered.
-Experience has shown us that our compressor can tolerate a build up of up to 35ml of condensate before a purge becomes necessary.
-Purging every 7 minutes means we can still fill safely at up to 90% humidity below 20&deg;C
+Experience has shown that our compressor can tolerate a build up of up to 35ml of condensate before a purge becomes necessary.
+Purging every 7 minutes means we can fill at up to 90% humidity, below 20&deg;C.

-## Sensors

-The compressor sensors are accessed via AJAX requests to the **Sensors root URL** specified in the configuration dialog.
-Sensors are polled every few seconds.
-An audible alarm can be triggered if the internal temperature sensor exceeds a given limit.
+Note that we have found the DHT11 humidity sensor to be particularly unreliable, so we use manually entered values most of the time.
+Some day we should really replace them with something better (e.g. an AHT20).